acforrester/community-reinvestment-act/README.rst

 Transmittal Sheet
 =================

 The transmittal sheet provides a register of all institutions that submitted data in a given year.
 It provides information that can be used to link the CRA with other data, such as HMDA, Call Reports, FDIC Summary of Deposits, etc.  The data themselves include the institution's primary regulator, address, and state.
-All instutitions in the CRA data are identified by the combination of an institution's ``respondent_id`` and ``agency_code``.
+All institutions in the CRA data are identified by the combination of an institution's ``respondent_id`` and ``agency_code``.
 The following table outlines the regulatory agency codes reported in the ``agency_code``:

 +-------------+--------------------------------------------+--------------+
 | Agency Code | Agency Name                                | Abbreviation |